jzg00/GuessMyAI/README.md

-# 🎮 Guess the AI
+# 🎮 GuessMyAI

 <img src="app/favicon.ico" alt="Favicon" width="240">
 https://guessmyai.com

-**Guess the AI** is a fun web app where users try to guess how an AI will respond to a given prompt.
+**GuessMyAI** is a fun web app where users try to guess how an AI will respond to a given prompt.
 Points are awarded based on how close the user's guess is to the actual AI response.

 ---